calaldees/barcampCanterbury/events/2022/email-week-before.md

 ### Possible ideas for a talk

 Talks are informal and can be on (almost) any topic you like.
 The best talks are those on accessible topics that will appeal to the diverse audience we expect to attend the event.
-You don't need "a PowerPoint".
+A PowerPoint isn't required.
 Talks can be off the cuff, on the spot, interactive, more like a discussion session.

 ## Schedule Overview